States Most Supportive of People in Poverty

 • Average Benchmark Premiums for Health Insurance: Full Weight (~4.00 Points)

 Note: Premiums were analyzed using the second-lowest cost silver (benchmark) premium for a 40-year-old in each county and weighted by county plan selections, including premiums for non-Essential Health Benefits.
-In some state-based marketplaces, the premium data for some years are at the rating area level and are mapped to counties before weighting by county plan selections.

 • Presence of an Expanded Medicaid Policy: Full Weight (~4.00 Points)